kaboc/flutter_custom_text/README.md

 #### Notes

-- `SpanDefinition` does not have arguments for styles and tap callbacks, so it is totally up to you how the `InlineSpan` returned from it is decorated and how it reacts to gestures.
+- `SpanDefinition` does not have arguments for styles and tap handlers, so it depends entirely on how the `InlineSpan` is configured.
 - The `builder` function is called on every rebuild.
 If you use `GestureRecognizer` to make a WidgetSpan tappable, be careful not to create it inside the function, or make sure to dispose of existing recognizers before creating a new one.

-### Changing mouse cursor and text style on hover
+### 🌺 <b>Changing mouse cursor and text style on hover</b>

 example7.dart ([Code][example7] / [Demo][example7_demo])

 ![example7](https://user-images.githubusercontent.com/20254485/119790338-cf1a8080-bf0e-11eb-8c76-3116a540b159.gif)

 `TextDefinition` and `SelectiveDefinition` have the `mouseCursor` property.
-The mouse cursor type set to it is used while the pointer hovers over a string that has matched the matcher specified in the definition.
+The mouse cursor type passed to it is used for a string that has matched the match pattern while the pointer hovers over it.

-If a tap callback (`onTap` or `onLongPress`) is set and `mouseCursor` is not set, `SystemMouseCursors.click` is automatically used for the string that the tap callback is applied to.
+If a tap handler (`onTap` or `onLongPress`) is specified and `mouseCursor` is not, `SystemMouseCursors.click` is automatically used for the tappable element.

-A different text style can also be applied on hover using `hoverStyle` either in `CustomText` or in definitions.
+A different text style can also be applied on hover using `hoverStyle` either in `CustomText` or in a definition.

+**Tip**:\
-**Tip**: Use `hoverStyle` and omit `tapStyle` if you want the same style to be applied on tap and hover.
+Use `hoverStyle` and omit `tapStyle` if you want the same style for tap and hover.

 ```dart
 CustomText(